- Reference Number: HEY-390/2020

 Deep vein thrombosis and pulmonary embolism – It is possible for clots of blood to form in the deep veins of the legs and pelvis.
 This is called a deep vein thrombosis (DVT).
 It will normally cause pain and swelling in the legs and can be treated relatively simply with drugs.
 However, in rare cases, it is possible for a clot to break away and be deposited in the lungs or heart.
 If this occurs it is a serious situation.
 The risk of developing a DVT is low, as many precautions are taken to help reduce the risks.
 Moving around as soon as possible after your operation can help to prevent this.
 We will give you surgical compression stockings to wear whilst you are in hospital, and injections to thin the blood.
 See patient information on Venous Thromboembolism (VTE) – Reducing the Risk.

-Injury to your ureters – The ureters are the tubes that connect your kidneys to your bladder.
-It is possible for them to be injured during surgery.
-Further surgery may be necessary to repair this.
+Injury to your ureters – Very rarely occurs.
+The ureters are the tubes that connect your kidneys to your bladder.
+It is possible for them to be injured during surgery and further surgery may be necessary to repair this.

 How do I prepare for my operation?

-Please read the information leaflet and well as the gynaecology enhanced recovery information for patients.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
-There may be information they need to know, especially if they are taking care of you following this examination.
+Share the information it contains with your family (if you wish) so that they can be of help and support.
+There may be information they need to know, especially if they are taking care of you following your operation.

 What will happen?